 Ah, Instagram hashtags.

-Love ‘em or hate ‘em, hashtags should be given the same amount of thought and consideration as the rest of your Instagram marketing strategy.
+Love ‘em or hate ‘em, you should give hashtags the same amount of thought and consideration as the rest of your Instagram marketing strategy.

 Yes, you can use up to 30 hashtags per Instagram post, but should you take the buckshot approach?
 (Spoiler alert: No, you should not.)

 The hashtag (or pound) symbol has been used in various ways before Twitter made it a platform feature in 2009.
 A hashtag is a combination of letters, numbers and/or emoji that start with the #symbol.
-In general, they are used across several social media platforms to categorize content and conversations, making them more discoverable and organized.
+In general, people use hashtags across several social media platforms to categorize content and conversations, making them more discoverable and organized.

 On Instagram, hashtags are clickable.
 When clicked, you’ll see a page that filters all posts using that hashtag.
 For businesses, there are nine types of hashtags as identified by Instagram itself that can be used.

 Considering the discoverability factor, hashtags can definitely play a role in getting your content seen and generating more engagement.

 In fact, Instagram posts with hashtags generate a 12.6 percent increase in engagement compared with those without hashtags.
 But the effectiveness doesn’t end with traditional Instagram posts.
 Hashtags can also help others discover your Instagram Stories as well.